Sign in Create account

 Finally, we will secure these top loops by working a row of single crochet across the top, catching that final loop as we work.

-Row 14: ch 1, sc in the 1st st, now catch that final twisted loop and single crochet through that and into the next sc of row 13 as shown below (working yarn, through the twisted loop from front to back and into the nxt sc on the row), sc in the nxt sc on row 13 normally, twist the next vertical row of loops to the top and then sc in the next sc on row 13 catching that loop.
-Continue to alternate a sc on row 13, then a sc on row 13 securing the next loop until you reach the other end.
+Ch 1, sc in the 1st st, now catch that final twisted loop and single crochet through that and into the next sc of row 13 as shown below (working yarn through the twisted loop from front to back and into the next sc on the row).
+Sc in the next sc on row 13 normally, twist the next vertical row of loops to the top and then sc in the next sc on row 13, catching that loop.
+Continue to alternate a sc on row 13, then sc on row 13, securing the next loop until you reach the other end.

 Weave in all ends and attach whatever buttons or pins you’d like.